 Q. How will we know what’s coming up next week in our box?
 What’s in the box?

-A. Looking at what came last week is a good indication of what’s in season and what you might expect next week.
-Ordinarily, each week’s box includes something different from the previous week as well.
-We try to offer as much variety as we can.
-For example, we will not give out beets two weeks in a row.
-Due to the nature of farming, it can be hard to predict what will exactly be in the box from week to week.
-At times we make last minute decisions during the harvest process — we want to make sure that you are getting the best possible produce.
-On a given day a particular item may not be as ripe as we thought it was going to be or it may be too ripe.
-Or something we didn’t expect to be quite ready yet will suddenly need to be picked.
-As a member, you will receive a weekly email reminding you to pick up your box.
-This email will include a list of box contents that is almost always accurate, but sometimes we do make those last minute decisions.
+A. We send a list of the box contents in an email newsletter and pickup reminder each week.
+Last week’s box is a good indicator of what’s in season and what you might expect next week, but we try to include something different each week as well.
+We try for as much variety as possible.
+The nature of farming makes it difficult to predict what will exactly be in the box from week to week, and we sometimes make last minute decisions during harvest to get you the best possible produce.
+One item may not be as ripe as we thought it would be, or it may be too ripe, or something we didn’t expect to be ready yet will suddenly need to be picked.

 Q. What happens when I go out of town?

 A. You can ask a friend, neighbor or family member to pick up your box for you (please give them a copy of your Welcome Letter and clear instructions).
 If you’ll be away for an extended period you may want to sell off your remaining shares to someone you know.
 Our cancellation policy is listed here.
 We must have cancellations in writing/email one week prior to delivery.